Worldwide/Ukraine: Temporary Protection Status - Country-Specific Updates

 Netherlands

-- Document requirements.
+- General requirements.
 Applicants must submit their temporary Dutch address; photographic identification document(s); and proof of legal residence status in Ukraine, if applicable.
 Other document requirements have not yet been published, but based on EU-wide implementation, family members will likely be required to submit proof of the family relationship, and proof of cohabitation and dependency for non-immediate family.

 Norway